A Survey on Hypergraph Mining: Patterns, Tools, and Generators: Future applications and directions

 \subsection{Analysis and mining of generalized hypergraphs}

 In this survey, we have mainly discussed simple hypergraphs (i.e., undirected and unweighted ones).
 Below, we would like to discuss several types of generalized hypergraphs.

 \smallsection{Directed hypergraphs.} Directed hypergraphs, {where nodes within each hyperedge are partitioned into a source set and a destination set}, have been studied in the fields of mathematics and theoretical computer science.
-Directed hypergraphs are also applied to many tasks, including expert systems image segmentation, music composition, metabolic network analysis, chemical reaction modeling, and object retrieval. \cite{ranshous2017exchange} studied patterns in real-world directed transaction hypergraphs, and applied the observed patterns to transaction classification.
 Recently, \cite{kim2022reciprocity} extended the concept of reciprocity to directed hypergraphs and studied related patterns within real-world directed hypergraphs.
 We expect more patterns to be explored on directed hypergraphs.

 \smallsection{Weighted hypergraphs.} Most works mentioned in this survey deal with unweighted real-world hypergraphs or explicitly preprocess the datasets into unweighted ones, although some take the repetition of hyperedges into consideration~\citep{benson2018sequences,lee2021thyme+}.
-Weighted hypergraphs, {particularly those with each hyperedge associated with a numerical value,} have been used for biological studies, image retrieval, and concept-to-text generation.
 Recently, there also has been a growing interest in hypergraphs with edge-dependent vertex weights (where a node can have different weights in different hyperedges)~\citep{Chitra2019RandomWO}.
 We expect more patterns to be explored on weighted hypergraphs.

-\smallsection{Heterogeneous hypergraphs.} Heterogeneous hypergraphs are another type of generalized hypergraphs, where nodes can belong to different classes (or types, labels, etc.).
-Heterogenous hypergraphs have been considered for theoretical studies and hypergraph representation learning.
-More patterns await discovery on heterogeneous hypergraphs.

-\smallsection{Uncertain hypergraphs.} Generalized hypergraphs also include uncertain hypergraphs, {where the presence or absence of hyperedges is not deterministic but governed by probabilities or uncertainty measures.} Uncertainty naturally arises in real-world scenarios, and it is important to consider uncertainty when modeling real-world systems into graphs or hypergraphs~\citep{potamias2010k}.
-We expect that more patterns can be discovered on uncertain hypergraphs.